SS Laurentic (1927): Passenger career

-Although intended to work the Canada route, Laurentic made her maiden voyage on 12 November 1927 between Liverpool and New York, and made her second round trip on this route on 31 December.
+Although intended to serve the Canada route, Laurentic made her maiden voyage on 12 November 1927 between Liverpool and New York, and made her second round trip on this route on 31 December.
 She then made two Mediterranean cruises, in January and March 1928.
-On 27 April she made her first crossing on the Liverpool – Quebec – Montreal route.
+On 27 April, she made her first crossing on the Liverpool – Quebec – Montreal route.
 Since Owen Philipps, 1st Baron Kylsant took over the White Star Line, the Canadian route had been operated by two ships from the company in 1927, Calgaric and Albertic, as well as the older Doric, Megantic and Regina.

-Over time, however, as passenger traffic diminished, Regina was sold to another company, Calgaric was assigned to cruises, and Albertic to the New York route.
+Over time, however, as passenger traffic diminished, Regina was sold to another company, Calgaric was assigned to cruises, and Albertic was assigned to the New York route.
 When Doric was in turn assigned to cruises in 1932, Laurentic remained the last White Star liner assigned to the Canadian route.
 On 3 October that year she collided with Lurigethan of the Mountain Steamship Co, in the Strait of Belle Isle.
 Both ships were damaged above the waterline but were able to continue their voyage.
 An inquiry determined that Laurentic was "55 percent responsible" for the accident.

-On 25 February 1934 she made her last crossing on a regular line for the White Star between Boston, Halifax, Nova Scotia and Liverpool.
+On 25 February 1934, she made her last crossing on a regular route for the White Star between Boston, Halifax, Nova Scotia, and Liverpool.
 She was then assigned to cruising.
 In March of that year, she took 700 pilgrims from Dublin to Rome for the Easter.
 For this voyage, ten altars were installed aboard for priests to celebrate Mass, plus a cinema to entertain the pilgrims.
 That same year, shortly after Laurentic's pilgrim voyage, White Star Line merged with its rival, Cunard Line.
 Many surplus ships were sold as a result, but Laurentic was kept and temporarily assigned to the Montreal route, before returning to cruising.

-In 1933 or 1934 there was a worldwide revision of the code letters of merchant ships.
+In 1933 or 1934, there was a worldwide revision of the code letters of merchant ships.
 Laurentic's code letters KWPV were superseded by the new call sign GNJT.